-- (g) The employee who submitted the request, or on whose behalf the request was made, shall be provided written notice by the Police Department Employee Resources Section of the outcome of his request, and if the request was approved, such notice shall include the number of hours the employee is authorized to draw from the leave-sharing plan. - (h) The number of hours approved may be altered at any time by mutual agreement of the Police Chief or his designee and the PBA President or his designee.
-In the event that the Police Chief or his designee and the PBA President or his designee cannot agree on the alteration, the number of hours stated in the initial approval notice to the requesting employee shall stand, subject to the conditions stated in Section 8.4(1)(k) below. - (i) The employee that has been approved to receive leave from the leave-sharing plan may continue to utilize such leave until he is released by his physician to return to work, the leave-sharing plan is exhausted, or until the doctor determines the employee's illness or injury has become a total and permanent disability, whichever occurs first. - (j) Upon return to work from an illness or disability covered by the leave-sharing plan, medically certified periods of absence due to the previously medically certified illness or disability which are separated by less than 90 calendar days of active work shall be considered as one period of disability and, with the mutual approval of the Police Chief or his designee and the PBA President or his designee, may be paid from the leave-sharing plan via an amendment to the original notice of approval. - (k) The leave-sharing plan will be administered by the Police Department Employee Resources Section which will be responsible for the development of all forms and for making the appropriate monetary conversions.
+(g) The employee who submitted the request, or on whose behalf the request was made, shall be provided written notice by the Association President or designee of the outcome of his request, and if the request was approved, such notice shall include the number of hours the employee is authorized to draw from the leave-sharing plan.
+The total amount that can be drawn from the leaving sharing plan cannot exceed one hundred and sixty (160) hours once a year.

+(h) The number of hours approved may be altered at any time by the PBA President or his designee.

+(i) The employee that has been approved to receive leave from the leave-sharing plan may continue to utilize such leave until he is released by his physician to return to work, one hundred and sixty (160) hours per year are exhausted, or until the doctor determines the employee's illness or injury has become a total and permanent disability, whichever occurs first.

+(j) Upon return to work from an illness or disability covered by the leave-sharing plan, medically certified periods of absence due to the previously medically certified illness or disability which are separated by less than 90 calendar days of active work shall be considered as one period of disability and, with the approval of the PBA President or his designee, may be paid from the leave-sharing plan via an amendment to the original notice of approval.

+(k) The leave-sharing plan will be administered by the Association which will be responsible for the development of all forms.
+The Police Department Employee Resources Section will be responsible for making the appropriate monetary conversions.
 Donors will forward donation forms to the Police Department Employee Resources Section where they will be date and time stamped.
 The donated time will be converted to a dollar value based on the current rate of pay for each donor at the time of donation times the number of hours donated.
 The amount of leave used by the recipient will be charged to the leave-sharing plan based on the recipient's rate of pay at the time the recipient exhausted all sick and Personal leave.
-The Employee Resources Section shall provide a quarterly usage report to the Police Chief and the PBA President. - (l) The Employee Resources Section shall notify the Police Chief and the Association President when there is less than 120 hours left in the leave-sharing plan.
+The Employee Resources Section shall provide a quarterly usage report to the PBA President.

+(l) The Employee Resources Section shall notify the the Association President when there is less than \$10,000 left in the leave-sharing plan.

-- (m) An employee in the bargaining unit who leaves the City may donate up to forty (40) hours of his accrued Personal leave to the leave-sharing plan. - (n) No provision of this plan shall be grievable or arbitrable under the provisions of Article 5 - Grievance Procedure or under the City Grievance Procedure.
+(m) An employee in the bargaining unit who leaves the City may donate up to forty (40) hours of his personal leave to the leave-sharing plan.

+(n) No provision of this plan shall be grievable or arbitrable under the provisions of Article 5 - Grievance Procedure or under the City Grievance Procedure.